dg01d/bitbar-worldcup/README.md

 Completed and active games display goalscorers in dropdown.
 Completed games link to FIFA's [Official Match Reports](https://www.fifa.com/worldcup/matches/).

-All data comes from the [JSON WorldCup API](http://worldcup.sfg.io)
+All data comes from the [JSON WorldCup API](http://worldcupjson.net)

+## Political Note

+These games should not be taking place.
+Qatar as a host nation flies in the face of FIFA's supposed commitments to equality and respect for all.

 ## Credits